 The likelihood of CIED malfunction during CT scanning is extremely low and the presence of a CIED should not stop the acquisition of a scan that is clinically indicated.rrr

-- radiation doser
+- reducing the radiation doser

 It is reasonable to monitor CIED function during the imaging procedure if a CIED will undergo prolonged uninterrupted exposure to the primary x-ray beam of the CT (e.g. >30 seconds) and the patient is either pacing dependent or has an ICD.r